Wayoutback 3-day tour in Australia Day 3: Watarrka, Kings Canyon (Amphitheatre, Lost City, tranquil Garden of Eden)

 The Outback Packing List – Don’t forget to bring these!

-Comfortable (stretchy and easy-dry) sportswear and a windbreaker – the temperature could change hugely throughout the day, a windbreaker is required to combat windy and sunny weather.
+- Comfortable (stretchy and easy-dry) sportswear and a windbreaker – the temperature could change hugely throughout the day, a windbreaker is required to combat the windy and sunny weather.

-Mosquito repellent (drive away annoying flies and mosquitoes)
+- Mosquito repellent or insect repellent (drive away annoying flies and mosquitoes)

-Sunblock (Lots and it’s necessary, men and women.
+- Sunblock (Lots and it’s necessary, men and women.
 Consider the UV in Australia.
-We spent a lot of time outdoor on the rocks with no shades and basically people might get sunburnt if not prepared.)
+We spent a lot of time outdoors on the rocks with no shades and basically people might get sunburnt if not prepared.)

-Power bank (charger for your phones at least, although not many places have signal but for taking pictures)
+- Power bank (charger for your phones at least, although not many places have a signal for taking pictures)